SHARE CAPITAL OF A COMPANY IN NIGERIA

 - Rights to acquire more shares in the company.
 This is called preemptive rights.
 If the company intends to issue out shares to the public, the shareholders have the right to purchase a specific number of shares before it is offered to potential shareholders.

-are several ways of acquiring shares in a company.
-These ways are enunciated
+There are several ways of acquiring shares in a company.
+These ways are enunciated below:

 - Allotment: this refers to the method of allotting a specific number of shares in a company to an applicant or prospective shareholder upon application.
 A company reserves the right on the number of shares to be allotted upon application.